tomnitschke/gristruc/tables.md

 Stuff for working with tables in Grist.
-See [WIP: HERE] for instructions on how to use these.
+See [here](https://github.com/tomnitschke/gristruc/blob/main/README.md) for instructions on how to use.

 ```
 from grist import UserTable